ghsinfosec/pwncheck-flask/README.md

 ```

 ## Setup
 You will need some sort of web engine, like nginx, setup and configured to deploy this app.
 Configuration of your nginx service is outside the scope of this repo.
-For a good reference, check out[this article](https://sinaru.com/2020/07/10/serving-flask-app-with-nginx/).
+For a good reference, check out [this article](https://sinaru.com/2020/07/10/serving-flask-app-with-nginx/).